NHLOCAL/NHLOCAL/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/NHLOCAL?tab=repositories](https://github.com/NHLOCAL?tab=repositories)

-- 💬 Ask me about **bat, cmd, python, And how to get the most out of gpt chat**
+- 💬 Ask me about **cmd, python, And how to get the most out of AI**

 - 📫 How to reach me **nh.local11@gmail.com**